CycloneDX/guides/SBOM/en/0x20-Object-Model.md

 # CycloneDX Object Model
-The CycloneDX object model is defined in JSON Schema, XML Schema, and Protocol Buffers and consists of metadata, components, services, dependencies, compositions, vulnerabilities, formulation, annotations, and data.
+The CycloneDX object model is defined in JSON Schema, XML Schema, and Protocol Buffers and consists of metadata, components, services, dependencies, compositions, vulnerabilities, formulation, and annotations.
 CycloneDX is prescriptive, can easily describe complex relationships, and is extensible to support specialized and future use cases.

 Within the root `bom` element, CycloneDX defines the following object types: